mrbalov/mrb/_drafts/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 ## TL;DR

-- Composable Frontend (CF) is an architectural style that enables high flexibility.
+- Composable Frontend (<abbr title="Composable Frontend">CF</abbr>) is an architectural style that enables high flexibility.
-- CF promotes building graphical user interfaces from small, independent and reusable building blocks, like Lego.
+- <abbr title="Composable Frontend">CF</abbr> promotes building graphical user interfaces from small, independent and reusable building blocks, like Lego.
-- CF is complex and expensive.
+- <abbr title="Composable Frontend">CF</abbr> is complex and expensive.
-- Jamstack (Static-Site Generation, Atomic Deploys, Headless Data Providers) makes the foundation for CF.
+- Jamstack (Static-Site Generation, Atomic Deploys, Headless Data Providers) makes the foundation for <abbr title="Composable Frontend">CF</abbr>.
-- When integrating CF with Domain-Oriented Solutions (like Micro-Frontends Architecture), better flexibility (and even higher complexity) becomes possible.
+- When integrating <abbr title="Composable Frontend">CF</abbr> with Domain-Oriented Solutions (like Micro-Frontends Architecture), better flexibility (and even higher complexity) becomes possible.
-- There are ready-to-use CF solutions from the market that may help you get a quick start.
+- There are ready-to-use <abbr title="Composable Frontend">CF</abbr> solutions from the market that may help you get a quick start.
-- CF is possible to implement from scratch and not use commercial solutions from the market.
+- <abbr title="Composable Frontend">CF</abbr> is possible to implement from scratch and not use commercial solutions from the market.

 ## Foreword